He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 “I said stop.”
 Kat ground her teeth and held the Celtic triangle forward.

-Uriel sneered but began walking off in the way Walter had left.
+Uriel sneered but trudged off in the way Walter had left.
 “You enjoy digging your own grave, don’t you?”
 He took a deep breath and shook his head.
 “Ever heard of the Knights Templar?”

 “Good, ever met one?”